nancyshackelford/grp-sql-database/README.md

 - Drop deprecated columns

 Phase 2 will involve testing and finalizing stages:
-- Input format to SQL
+- Input format → SQL
-- Excel format to Input format
+- Excel format → Input format

 Phase 3 will be a project-by-project migration of the Excel database to the SQL database Phase 4 will be to design access methods for public use